Aa-rushhh/html-portfolio/README.md

 # My First HTML Portfolio

-This repository contains my very first portfolio website built using basic HTML and CSS.
+This repository contains my very first portfolio website built using basic HTML.

 I am keeping this project on GitHub for personal reference and to track my learning journey.
 It represents my starting point in web development.